telerik/reporting-docs/knowledge-base/implement-database-definition-storage-efcore.md

 ---
-title: Implementing a custom IDefinitionStorage that stores reports in a database
+title: Implementing an EFCore IDefinitionStorage
-description: Implementing a custom IDefinitionStorage that stores reports in a database
+description: "Learn how to create a custom IDefinitionStorage in Telerik Reporting that stores reports in a database using EntityFramework Core."
 type: how-to
-page_title: Implementing a custom IDefinitionStorage that stores reports in a database
+page_title: Using an MSSQL Server database as Reports Storage for Web Report Designer
 slug: implement-database-definition-storage-efcore
 position:
 tags: Web Report Designer